specs-cli/specs-cli/templates/PROGRESS.md

 ```
 **Review:** Check all files in `specs/[Feature Directory]/` directory
 **Validation:** Ensure no files were created in root `specs/` directory and no system-level files were duplicated

+**IMPORTANT - Answer Questions:** If `QUESTIONS.md` was created during specification generation:
+- [ ] Review all questions in `QUESTIONS.md`
+- [ ] Provide clear answers to each question in the designated answer sections
+- [ ] Save the file with your answers before proceeding to implementation

 ### [ ] 3.3 Implement Feature
 **AI Prompt:**